pratyushagnihotri/pratyushagnihotri.github.io/_pages/about.md

 **Researching AI.
 Developing Distributed Stream Processing.
 Impacting Systems.
 Educating the Next Generation.**

+I am **Senior Researcher** at Systems AI for Decision Support (SAIDE) research department, German Research Center for Artificial Intelligence (DFKI).
+DFKI is Germany’s leading AI research institute, and one of the largest non-profit AI research centers in the world.
+At DFKI, I’m leading the federal ministry funded project.
+My work here focuses on designing and evaluating energy-efficient LLM architectures, especially for industrial environments.
+In addition, I am working as **Postdoctoral Reseacher** at Systems Group at TU Darmstadt.
-I recently completed my Ph.D. in ETiT department at TU Darmstadt, where my research focused on **Distributed Stream Processing**, **AI-driven Optimization Models**, and **Efficient System Design for Heterogeneous Environments**.
+Previously, I completed my Ph.D. in ETiT department at TU Darmstadt, where my research focused on **Distributed Stream Processing**, **AI-driven Optimization Models**, and **Efficient System Design for Heterogeneous Environments**.

 From June 2021 to 2024, I worked as a **Research Scientist** at the **Multimedia Communication Lab (KOM)** at TU Darmstadt, contributing primarily to the **C2 subproject** of the **DFG Collaborative Research Center [MAKI](https://www.maki.tu-darmstadt.de/sfb_maki/ueber_maki/index.de.jsp)**.
 Prior to Ph.D., I worked as a **Software Developer** at **axxessio GmbH** in Darmstadt, engaging in applied research and development in the fields of Internet of Things (IoT), Smart City Solutions, and Voice Assistants.